 - Cover the wound with a second skin or blister plaster – take the time to apply it correctly.

-- For additional security apply tape over top.
+- For additional security, apply tape over the top.

 How to get rid of Painful and Sore Blisters on the Foot and Toe

-- Blisters will usually just drain and heal on their own.
-Even if you have had to pop a blister, you should then simply clean the area, cover it to protect it and leave it to heal naturally.
+- Blisters will usually drain and heal on their own.
+Even if you have had to pop a blister, you should clean the area, cover it to protect it, and leave it to heal naturally.